 This isn’t how I thought grandparenting would be.
 My grandmothers and my mom did it so well.
-My own grand-mothering started out to be much like theirs, but chronic pain changed my course.
+My own grand-mothering started out to be much like theirs, but chronic pain soon changed my course.

 For a few years I was able to help care for my grandchildren as I thought grandmas should.
 I carried them, dressed them, caught them when they ran toward the street.
 I played chase-and-tickle as they toddled around the kitchen.
-I led them to places of discovery and taught them to be brave when the rooster acted scary.
+I led them to places of discovery and taught them to be brave when the rooster threatened.

 After that my arthritis pain slowed me down.
 I don’t stir cookie dough or lift large pots of spaghetti sauce anymore.
 My youngest grandchildren won’t remember me chasing them around the house.
 On our family camping trips I stay close to the trailer while they wander off.
 It’s easy for me to fall into despair about losing the ability to take part in some of their adventures.

 I know how to be brought low, and I know how to abound.
 In any and every circumstance, I have learned the secret of facing plenty and hunger, abundance and need.
 I can do all things through him who strengthens me.Philippians 4:12-13 ESV

 Yet I can be content.
 I don’t expect I’ll experience suffering at the same level of the apostle Paul, but I’ll draw my strength from Jesus who helps me remain content whatever my state.
 He really is all I need.

 Yesterday I sat on the bleachers for a grandchild’s school band concert.
 Three rows away my daughter-in-law sat alone, reserving a place for us.
 I wanted to be near her, but I knew I’d be too uncomfortable to stay long.
 I stood in the back.